montiali10/blogger/README.md

-## Install all of the dependecies.
+## 1. Install all of the dependecies.
 ```
     npm install
 ```

-first run the server.
+## 2. run the app
-## run the app
+first run the server. then:
 ```
     npm run dev
 ```